 After the above relax for 1 minute in Child’s Pose.

-Headstand is called the King of Yoga poses because it has great benefits as it boosts memory and concentration.
+Headstand or Sirsasana is called the King of Yoga poses because it has great benefits as it boosts memory and concentration.
 The very fact that you can balance yourself upside down makes you feel confident.
 However, practice it only after a thorough study of its techniques and precautions OR learn it under the supervision of a Yoga trainer if possible.

-Headstand is a gift to improve brain power and a healthy heart.
+Headstand or Sirsasana is a gift to improve brain power and a healthy heart.
 To perform Sirsasana you don’t need to have any special flexibility or body muscles or strength.
 Just follow the basic step-by-step guidelines of headstand and soon you will stand as naturally on your head as you stand on your feet.

 You may worry how can your vertebrae of the cervical region carry all your body weight.
 However, you should know more than half of your body weight will be on your hands and the balance weight is taken by the head.
 The crucial part is the neck has to be properly aligned with the spinal column.